NARRATION SAMPLES

 My company at the time employed a lot of actors who did freelance editing as a side gig.
 And when one of them commented on my voice, I didn’t think much of it.
 But this guy went further with a suggestion about something I could do with it.
 He told me there was this thing called “voiceovers” and that I should get into a class.
 I was intrigued enough to sign up.

 And darned if I didn’t hear angels singing my first time in that booth.
 It wasn't long after that when I felt the pull to New York City.
-And that one voiceover class in Boston grew into a two-decade intensive study.
+And that one voiceover class in Boston grew into a three-decade intensive study.
 Along the way, I became an actor and writer, both of which have helped me become a more effective and successful voiceover artist.
-More recently, I was drawn to the space and pace of the West Coast.
-My studio is here in Portland, Oregon, where I do my part to keep it weird.
-I still get back to the Midwest and the East Coast regularly since my roots and so many of my people are there.
+Over time, I was drawn to the space and pace of the West Coast and spent 12 years in Portland, Oregon, where I did my best to keep it weird.
+In November 2026, I finally said yes to my mom’s ongoing request to move back to my hometown of Milwaukee, Wisconsin, aka the Great Place on the Great Lake.
+Turns out the tagline’s true.
+I love it here.
+And now everything old is new again.

 I'm incredibly grateful to this funny business.
 And to all of you who give me opportunities for doing this work that I love over and over again.
 I'm also grateful to that doctor, who knew way back when that the thing that made people think something was wrong with me was actually my secret asset.